-If your work has been funded, you must include the funding organization name and the award number in your Acknowledgements section and/or metadata form.
+If your work has been funded, you must include the funding organization name and the award number in your Acknowledgements section (for books) or under a separate Funding heading, before the References but after your Acknowledgements section (for journals).

 See 'Acknowledgements'.